openplans/openblock-old/docs/main/maintenance.rst

   ).
 Typically these will be :doc:`scraper <running_scrapers>` scripts.
 To fix it, either restart the database, or ``kill`` all the other processes that are writing to the database.
 The migration should then finish with no trouble.

+.. admonition:: Downtime

+  When your code is installed but your database migrations haven't yet finished, the live site may give errors.
+It may make sense to temporarily replace your site with eg. a static "system is down for maintenance" page.
+Doing so is beyond the scope of this documentation.

 .. _moderation: